visserle/AnkiOps/README.md

 ### Is it safe to use?

 Yes, AnkiOps will never modify notes that are not defined within the `note_types/` folder.
-Your existing collection won't be affected and you can safely mix managed and unmanaged notes within one deck.
-Further, AnkiOps only syncs if the activated profiles matches the one it was initialized with.
-Concerning the Markdown files, AnkiOps automatically creates a Git commit of your collection folder before every sync, so you can always roll your files back if needed.
+Your existing collection won't be affected, and you can safely mix managed and unmanaged notes within one deck.
+Additionally, AnkiOps only syncs if the activated profile matches the one it was initialized with.
+For Markdown files, AnkiOps automatically creates a Git commit of your collection folder before every sync, so you can always revert changes if needed.

 ### What is the recommended workflow?